E-L1me/Tactile-Games-And-Puzzles-Eagle-Project/README.md

 * assembly: base piece 1 and 2 are pushed together creating a dovetail joint; base piece 3 is forced through the hole on the side of the dovtail to secure it in place; the rods are pushed through the holes in the base untill the smooth side is flush with the surface; see the assembly.

 Please contact me via github for versions with different clearences or comments on the designs!
 Also please send a message if you print any of these!

+Tactile-Games-And-Puzzles-Eagle-Project © 2024 by Emile Freeman is licensed under Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International.
+To view a copy of this license, visit https://creativecommons.org/licenses/by-nc-sa/4.0/